L-K-Mist/feathers-chat-vuetify-electron/README.md

 The above required adding new services to the standard feathers chat server, so they were deleted for this example.

 If you are using this example as a springboard; why not do similar?
-Clone the server example, and incrementally plug in new services.
+Clone the [`feathers-chat-server`](https://github.com/feathersjs/feathers-chat) example, and incrementally plug in new services.
 Eg. Can you get a slider to be shared accross clients in real-time ? (you'll need debounce for that see: `src/helpers/debounce.js`)

 ### Where is Gravatar like in the other feathers-chat examples?